Improving Power Supply Stability-Provider of Sustainable Power-ESG Development Profiles-Taipower Sustainability Section - Taiwan Power Company

 Risk Management Implementation

-• Conduct a general review at the end of the quarter and set future control objectives.
+• Performed a comprehensive review at the end of each quarter and established future control objectives.

 Personnel Training